Harmony, Incorporated: Recent Chorus champions

+See full list at List of chorus champions by year.

 Areas

 Harmony, Inc. is divided into geographical areas, and the membership of an Area consists of all the chapters and Associate members assigned to it by the International Board of Directors (IBOD).

-For purposes of administration (particularly of local schools and contests) the society is organized into geographical districts as follows:
+For purposes of administration (particularly of contests and events), the society is organized into geographical areas as follows: